Stochastic Recursive Variance Reduction for Efficient Smooth Non-Convex Compositional Optimization: Introduction

+In this paper, we propose an efficient algorithm called SARAH-Compositional for the stochastic compositional optimization problem \eqref{eq:problem}.
+For notational simplicity, we let $n,m\ge 1$ and the index pair $(v,w)$ be uniformly distributed over the product set $[1,n]\times [1,m]$, i.e. \beq \Phi(x) = \frac{1}{n} \sum\limits_{i=1}^n f_i\left(\frac{1}{m}\sum\limits_{j=1}^m g_j(x)\right) \ . \eeq We use the same notation for the online case, in which case either $n$ or $m$ can be infinite.
 A fundamental theoretical question for stochastic compositional optimization is the Incremental First-order Oracle (IFO) (the number of individual gradient and function evaluations; see Definition \ref{defi:IFO} in \S\ref{sec:algoSCGD} for a precise definition) complexity bounds for stochastic compositional optimization.
 Our new SARAH-Compositional algorithm is developed by integrating the iteration of \textit{stochastic recursive gradient descent}~\citep{nguyen2017sarah}, shortened as SARAH,\footnote{This is also referred to as stochastic recursive variance reduction method, incremental variance reduction method or SPIDER-BOOST in various recent literatures.
 We stick to name the algorithm after SARAH to respect to our best knowledge the earliest discovery of that algorithm.} with the stochastic compositional optimization formulation~\citep{wang2017stochastic}.
 The motivation of this approach is that SARAH with specific choice of stepsizes is known to be \textit{optimal} in stochastic optimization and regarded as a cutting-edge variance reduction technique, with significantly reduced oracle access complexities than earlier variance reduction method \citep{fang2018spider}.
 We prove that SARAH-Compositional can reach an IFO computational complexity of $\mathcal{O}(\min\left( (n+m)^{1/2} \varepsilon^{-2}, \varepsilon^{-3} \right))$, improving the best known result of $\mathcal{O}(\min\left((n+m)^{2/3} \varepsilon^{-2}, \varepsilon^{-3.6}\right) )$ in non-convex compositional optimization.
 See Table~\ref{table} for detailed comparison.